kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 3. **Generation**: Use the retrieved results as context for an LLM prompt to generate a response in natural language to the user question.
 I'll also show a chatbot UI written in Streamlit that helps users to interact with the application via a chat interface.

-We will use Kùzu as the underlying graph store for the application.
+We will use Kuzu as the underlying graph store for the application.
 The steps shown in this blog post can serve as a blueprint for similar applications on your own data.
-Along the way, I hope it becomes clear how useful Kùzu can be for facilitating the rapid iteration and experimentation that is required for building more robust Graph RAG pipelines!
+Along the way, I hope it becomes clear how useful Kuzu can be for facilitating the rapid iteration and experimentation that is required for building more robust Graph RAG pipelines!

 ## Problem definition

 The dataset used for this case study is a real-world dataset of talk transcripts from past [Connected Data London](https://www.connected-data.london/) presentations.
 CDL is a leading graph-focused conference that brings together professionals in the fields of semantic technologies, knowledge graphs, databases, data science, and AI.
-From a Kùzu perspective, one of the highlights of the event was the [Connected Data Knowledge Graph (CDKG) challenge](https://2024.connected-data.london/talks/the-connected-data-knowledge-graph-a-knowledge-graph-for-the-community-by-the-community/).
+From a Kuzu perspective, one of the highlights of the event was the [Connected Data Knowledge Graph (CDKG) challenge](https://2024.connected-data.london/talks/the-connected-data-knowledge-graph-a-knowledge-graph-for-the-community-by-the-community/).
 The challenge originated from
 a round table discussion in July 2024, in which a proof-of-concept Graph RAG application was demonstrated, that